redhat-openstack/website/source/uncategorized/rdo-test-day-october-2013.html.md

 *   Etherpad for quick notes from participants, to be edited/collated later
 *   Better promotion to the various mailing lists prior to event (2 weeks, 1 week, 2 days, day of event)
 *   Reference <http://openstack.redhat.com/HowToTest> for folks who want to test that way
-*   Make sure results are reflected on <http://openstack.redhat.com/TestedSetups>
+*   Make sure results are reflected on <http://openstack.redhat.com/TestedSetups> - start with empty matrix and combine afterwards
 *   Prioritize which setups need the most eyes/hands
+*   Ensure that tickets opened have followup in the weeks after the test